Talk: Why is Kingston Here? -Rescheduled

-Starting Saturday, July 3r, 2021, the Locktender’s House will again be open on Saturdays, Sundays and major holidays from 10 am to 4 pm through October and from 10 am to 4 pm in November.
+The Locktender’s House will again be open on Saturdays, Sundays and major holidays from 10 am to 4 pm starting in April.
+The Locktender’s House is not open during the winter.

 Until further notice, all visitors should respect NJ State Park policy, which requires ALL visitors to wear masks indoors.